 ¡Hola! and ¡Bienvenidos a la clase de español!
 I am Profesora Butler and I will be your child’s Spanish 1 teacher over the next semester.
 Parents play a crucial role in a child’s success in school and in my class, even if you may not know Spanish.
 Here are some ways you can help your child be successful:

 - Have your child tell you three-five new words from Spanish class each day.

 - Ask about his/her homework.
-Even if I have not assigned something, s/he could be working on the take home tutor, studying flashcards, etc.
+Even if I have not assigned something, s/he could be re-writing notes, saying vocabulary out loud, practice flashcards, going to the textbook website for additional resources, etc.